Energy Markets, Data & Transparency

 Dialogue and collaboration on energy market trends, data and transparency, as well as specific topics of investment, available spare capacity, inventories, and collective emergency response to disruptions are all critical components to energy security and market stability.

-The IEF continues to work with its Member Countries, industries, and partner organisations to deepen collective insight and take the energy dialogue forward on a steady heading in a rapidly changing risk environment.
+The IEF continues to work with its Member Countries, industries, and partner organizations to deepen collective insight and take the energy dialogue forward on a steady heading in a rapidly changing risk environment.

 Growing volumes of energy products, goods, and services traded across more borders creates new risk to energy market stability as installations along lengthening energy supply chains and networks prove more vulnerable to cybersecurity threats, international tensions, and conflict.
 Dialogue and collaboration among producer and consumer countries on emergency preparedness and response measures, including data transparency on spare capacity and strategic stocks, helps to keep market volatility at acceptable levels, and allows for prompt and adequate responses to future market shocks and disruptions.